ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ----

 [^1]: Before Git, there were several generations of version control systems that evolved to meet the changing demands of software development.
 The first generation, represented by tools like Source Code Control System (SCCS) developed in 1972 by Marc Rochkind at Bell Labs, was centralized and relied on simple single-file locking-based concurrency.
 The Revision Control System (RCS), developed a decade later in 1982, followed the same lines but became widely popular due to its open-source nature.
 The second generation included the Concurrent Versions System (CVS), which allowed for more networked, collaborative work by introducing a merging-based approach instead of a file-locking approach.
 However, CVS had limitations that were addressed by its successor, Subversion, released in 2000, which allowed for more robust file set operations with atomic commits.
 Git represents the third generation of version control, combining lessons from these previous systems with new features suited for modern, large-scale software development.
 For more information, see Shane Lin's [*Git for Humanists*](https://shane-et-al.github.io/git_slab/).

+## Resources

+- Once you've worked through this lesson, feel free to read through our [Advanced git and GitHub resource]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github).
+In particular, it has a helpful section on [git cheatsheet]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github#git-commands-cheat-sheet) that you're welcome to refer to as you work through the course.